-- 4.1 The University recognises that, occasionally, students may be unable to meet the minimum attendance or engagement requirements due to unforeseen circumstances. - 4.2 If a student is unable to attend face-to-face teaching or engage with the VLE as detailed in section 5, they must notify the University; if this is not done, the absence will count as a missed point of contact. - 4.3 For absences of more than three calendar days, students must complete an authorised absence form.
-This form must be authorised by their Programme Leader or research supervisor and lodged with the faculty Retention and Success Officer and, where relevant, the Research & Enterprise Training Institute.

-- 4.4 Where possible, a request for authorised absence should be submitted in advance.
+- 4.1 The University recognises that, occasionally, students may be unable to meet the minimum attendance or engagement requirements due to unforeseen circumstances. - 4.2 If a student is unable to attend face-to-face teaching or engage with the VLE as detailed in section 5, they must notify the University; if this is not done, the absence will count as a missed point of contact. - 4.2 For absences of more than three calendar days, students must complete an authorised absence form.
+This form must be authorised by their Faculty Retention and Success Officer or research supervisor and, where relevant, the Research & Enterprise Training Institute. - 4.4 Where possible, a request for authorised absence should be submitted in advance.
 Authorisation for unplanned absences may be submitted up to 7 calendar days after the last day of absence.
-Requests for authorised absence submitted after 7 calendar days may not be considered. - 4.5 Authorised absence forms must be supported by appropriate evidence. - 4.6 The university will consider requests for authorised absence supported by evidence that demonstrates why the absence should be permitted.
+Requests for authorised absence submitted after 7 calendar days may not be considered. - 4.5 Authorised absence forms must be supported by appropriate evidence.

+4.6 The university will consider requests for authorised absence supported by evidence that demonstrates why the absence should be permitted.
+The university will normally approve authorised absence requests for up to 14 calendar days.

+In exceptional cases, requests for more than 14 calendar days may be considered.
 All requests will be treated sensitively, and the university will try to accommodate all reasonable requests.
 However, where an absence may have a detrimental effect on a student's academic progress, or where absence levels are already of concern, such requests may not be granted.